- Diabetes is caused by not having enough insulin.

 Insulin is a hormone made by a gland called the pancreas.
 The pancreas is located behind the stomach.

-Whenever you eat food, your body digests the food (breaks it down) into smaller parts: vitamins, minerals, sugar (called “glucose”), fat, and protein.
-Your body then uses these nutrients for energy.
+Whenever you eat food, your body digests the food (breaks it down) into vitamins, minerals, sugar (called “glucose”), fat, and protein.
+Your body then uses glucose for energy.
 Glucose is the body’s major source of energy.
-Insulin is the hormone that helps your body change the glucose from your food into energy your body can use.
+Insulin is the hormone that helps glucose enter the cells of your body so it can be used as energy.

 If your body doesn’t make enough insulin, or if your body has difficulty using the insulin that it makes, the glucose from your food does not get changed into energy.
 Instead, the glucose stays in your blood, causing your blood glucose (also called “blood sugar”) to rise.